-Ponce is the second largest city in Puerto Rico and boasts a distinctly European architectural style.
+Ponce is the second-largest city in Puerto Rico and boasts a distinctly European architectural style.
 Most of the city’s more famous destinations are clustered around Plaza las Delicias.
 The flamboyant former fire station on this square, Parque de Bombas, is definitely worth visiting.
 Near Ponce sits an uninhabited island called Caja de Muertos.
-This island has a hundred year old lighthouse and an underwater snorkeling trail.
-Caja de Muertos also contains some of the most isolated beach land in all of Puerto Rico.
+This island has a hundred-year-old lighthouse and an underwater snorkelling trail.
+Caja de Muertos also contains some of the most isolated beaches in all of Puerto Rico.

 3) Head to Vieques for its numerous natural wonders.
 Western Vieques holds a number of old US military sites which are now controlled by the USFWS.
 Head to Bioluminescent Bay for a surreal experience boating through the glowing, motion-activated microorganisms in the water.
 If you’re up for it, the island also contains a handful of old Taíno ruins hidden deep in the island’s wild.